 One month after a tropical storm walloped Massachusetts, the Great Havana Hurricane of 1846 blew through New England, flattening factories, collapsing houses, uprooting trees and tearing up railroads.

-It was a storm of extraordinary size and strength, the most intense tropical cyclone recorded by meteorologists for 78 years.
+Meteorologists recorded the storm’s extraordinary size and strength, the most intense tropical cyclone recorded for 78 years.

 The hurricane lasted four days, from October 10-14, spreading destruction through Cuba and Florida before it careened up the coast into New York and New England.